matteot/PFunction2D/README.md

 PFunction2D
 ===========

-This plugins implements a 2D function defined by value interpolation for Fairmat.
-The plugin supports linear and zero order interpolation and constant extrapolation of the data.
+This plugins implements in Fairmat the capability of defining R^2 to R functions built by interpolating or fittingdata points The plugin supports linear and zero order interpolation and constant value data extrapolation.